IBM-Bluemix-Docs/certificate-manager/access-management.md

 7. Under **Select roles > Assign platform/service access roles**, select the appropriate access level.

 **Examples:**
-* Assign the Viewer role to every user so that every user can see service instances.
+* Assign at least the Viewer role to every user so that every user can see service instances.
-* If you want a user to be able to create instances, assign the Administrator or Editor role to that user.
+* Assign the Administrator or Editor role to a user if you want that user to create instances.
-* If you want a user to view certificates within an instance, assign the Reader role to that user.
+* Assign at least the Reader role if you want a user to view certificates within an instance.